It takes a lot to keep the dogs happy, healthy and whole….

 Brianna Boisselle

-Brianna has a team of retired sled dogs mostly 12 years old and up, some retirees that I had run myself or knew their family (including one of the OG team members Happy).
+Brianna has a team of retired sled dogs mostly 12 years old and up, which has become her life’s passion.
 You can follow the motley crew's escapades here.
 My personal favorite is smiley Zima, who at times joined the puppy team for fall training.

 IMG_4673.jpeg